maxtkc/mvths-wiki/docs/029-mcp9808-temperature-sensor.rst

 Program
 -------

-1. Open the example file under File/Examples/Adafruit MCP9808
+#.
+Open the example file for the MCP9808.
+You can find this file in the Arduino IDE under File/Examples/Adafruit MCP9808 Library/mcp9808test.
-   Library/mcp9808test.
 If this file is not installed in your Examples folder, ask your teacher for help.
-2. Download the file to your microcontroller.
+#.
+Download the file to your microcontroller.
-3. Open the Serial Monitor and view the results.
+#.
+Open the Serial Monitor and view the results.

 TEACHER CHECK \_\_\_\_\_